LibrariesWest/opendata/bills/bill-payments.md

 For bill data we export two files.
 A summary for basic data counts, and a full detail file.

-#### Summary
+#### Summary file

-The summary file gives basic data about the number of payment records recorded in the Library Management System, separated by Library authority.
+The summary gives basic data about the number of payment records recorded in the Library Management System, separated by Library authority, reason for bill, and year of payment.

 - [Download bill payments summary data](https://github.com/LibrariesWest/opendata/blob/master/bills/payments_summary.csv)